microtema/readmemd-maven-plugin/src/main/resources/sdd/02-Overview.md

 ## Business Architecture

 Reference the business architecture from your cluster's Target roadmap.
 Find your roadmap by reaching out to your respective EA (Find Your EA here ).
-Show how this application fits into the bigger picture of the Munich Re application portfolio.
+Show how this application fits into the bigger picture of the  application portfolio.

 ## Solution Impact on the business capabilities